jnk0le/random/pipeline cycle test/README.md

 - `mov` with simple and constructed constants (not shifted ones) + simple shifts and rotations (aliased to mov) except rrx
 - `rev`, `rev16`, `revsh`, `rbit` (result can't be used by AGU, another `rev*`,`rbit` instruction or as inline shifted operand next cycle)

-`add`, `sub` and non shifting `mov` in earlu ALU is not clobbered by inline shifted operand of the later op
+`add`, `sub` and non shifting `mov` in earlu ALU is not clobbered by inline shifted operand of the younger op

 e.g. following snippet doesn't stall:
 ```